Madfarm/Madfarm/README.md

 - 🌱 I’m currently learning React and Typescript
 - 👯 I’m looking to collaborate on web development projects and innovative technologies in the web development space
 ````
-Hoping to dip my toes in DevOps soon starting with docker